rossnelson/nivo/README.md

     = yield(:js)

-after the closing body tag
+after the closing body tag.

 On each view you would like the slider to be visible insert